skywite/SWNetworking/README.md

 If you are new to CocoaPods, please go to [Wiki](https://github.com/skywite/SWNetworking/wiki/CocoaPods-in-to-Xcode-Project) page.

+- Read the [SWNetworking 1.0 Migration Guide](https://github.com//skywite/SWNetworking/wiki/SWNetworking-1.0-Migration-Guide) for an overview of the architectural changes from 0.9.3

 ### Communication

 - If you **need any help**, use [Stack Overflow](http://stackoverflow.com/questions/tagged/swnetworking).
 (Tag 'swnetworking') or you can send a mail with details ( we will provide fast feedback )